 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Shrimp cioppino with baby spinach
+Shrimp cioppino with fire-roasted tomatoes and baby spinach

 2 Servings, 300 Calories/Serving